 According to the latest Toronto real estate news and updates, the new government of Canada rules and stress-test for individuals applying for a mortgage have been burdening sales in the market; however, CREA believes that the month-over-month increase in sales is a good sign that the impact of the more stringent Canadian housing mortgage qualifications that were introduced in January is starting to lift.

-According to the housing news, Gregory Klump, chief economist of the CREA, stated that “Canada’s national increase in June’s home sales suggests activity may indeed be starting to turn the corner.”
-He urges Canadians to look ahead, since “home sales activity and price gains will likely be held in check by higher interest rates.”
+“Canada’s national increase in June’s home sales suggests activity may indeed be starting to turn the corner since home sales activity and price gains will likely be held in check by higher interest rates.”

 So with the increase in month-over-month sales and the retreat of new Canadian listings, there was a 54.3% national sales-to-new listing ratio in June in comparison to the 51.2 percent recorded in the previous month’s real estate news.